nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Schedules an appointment for a client in the address book.

-Format: `schedule NAME d/DATE_AND_TIME…​ [note/NOTES]…​`
+Format: `schedule NAME d/DATE_AND_TIME…​ note/NOTES…​`

 * You can schedule multiple appointments using the `d/` prefix for each date and time.
 * If multiple `note/` prefixes are used, each note will correspond to the `d/` in the same order.
-If there are fewer notes than dates, the remaining dates will not have any notes.
+Same number of notes and dates must be provided.
 * The given date must fall on a weekday.
 * The given time must be on the hour between 0900 and 1700.
 * Format for the date and time must be in yyyy-MM-dd HHmm.
-* The field for notes is optional.
 * When scheduling appointments, the existing schedules of the person will be removed i.e adding of schedules is not cumulative.

 Examples:
-* `schedule John Doe d/2024-10-14 1200`
+* `schedule John Doe d/2024-10-14 1200 note/first appointment`
 * `schedule Betsy Crowe d/2024-10-14 1300 note/first appointment`
-* `schedule John Doe d/2024-10-14 1200 d/2024-10-15 1300 note/important meeting` The note "important meeting" will be associated with the first date only.
+* `schedule John Doe d/2024-10-14 1200 d/2024-10-15 1300 note/important meeting note/not so important meeting` The note "important meeting" will be associated with the first date only.
 The second date will have no note.

 ### Setting a reminder: `reminder`